 - puts quotation marks around all copied words (please!)

-- Long quotes (more than 40 words) are cited differently (indented as a block, see APA Manual)
+- Long quotes (more than 40 words) are cited differently (usually indented as a block, see your style guide)

 I also like to challenge my students to always introduce a quote (and usually also a paraphrase) and also comment about it afterward.
 If it's by a famous person, say so in your paper instead of just listing their name in the citation at the end.
 Comment on how the quote is relevant.
 We'll talk more about using evidence in your paper in Chapter 10 on Literature Reviews.

 One caveat is that if you're writing a paper that analyzes a literary text like a poem or novel (rare in the social sciences), you are supposed quote often from the literary work itself as part of your analysis.
 But the reason you're supposed to quote in this case instead of paraphrase is that the wording is literary—which by definition means it's special and unique.
 So it still follows the rules of when to quote vs. paraphrase—quote when the specific wording matters.
 But remember that literary analyses are the only time when a lot of quoting is considered felicitous.